 Calgary Humane Society endeavours to ensure that all animals, having met the criteria of the Calgary Humane Society Adoptability Guidelines, are placed in loving, caring, stable and lifelong homes suited to the animal.
 It is of the utmost concern to CHS that the physical, emotional and behavioral needs of the animal are met in their new homes.

-Procedures and General Adoption Criteria (Revised May 2016):
+Procedures and General Adoption Criteria:

 - All healthy dogs, cats or rabbits will be sterilized, tattooed and/or micro-chipped before leaving Calgary Humane Society unless otherwise directed by a veterinarian.